yaoruixuu/Dish.ly/README.md

 1. **Groq API Key**: Set as environment variable `GROQ_API_KEY`
 2. **Unsplash API Key**: Currently hardcoded in `views.py` (line 104)

-⚠️ **Security Note**: For production, move all API keys to environment variables or a secure secrets manager.
+**Security Note**: For production, move all API keys to environment variables or a secure secrets manager.

-## 🤝 Contributing

-This project was created for UOttaHack 7.
-Contributions, issues, and feature requests are welcome!

-## 📝 License
+## License

 This project is open source and available under the [MIT License](LICENSE).

-## 👥 Team

-Created with ❤️ at UOttaHack 7

-## 🙏 Acknowledgments

-- [Groq](https://groq.com) for providing fast AI inference
-- [Unsplash](https://unsplash.com) for beautiful food photography
-- [Meta](https://ai.meta.com) for the Llama 3.3 model
-- UOttaHack 7 organizers and mentors

-## 📧 Contact

 For questions or feedback, please open an issue on GitHub.